barionleg/cesium.wiki.gs/Home.md

 ## Contributor Guides

 * [[Contributor's Guide]] - setting up a development environment and contributing code.
+* [[Recommended Reading]] - Books, tutorials, and other resources for getting up to speed the technologies used to build Cesium.
 * [[JavaScript Coding Conventions]] - keeps our code consistent.
 * [[Documentation Best Practices]] - solid reference documentation lowers the barrier to entry.
 * [[Code Review Tips]] - worthwhile code reviews share knowledge and improve code quality.